matthewmueller/joy/Readme.md

 - [ ] How does the JS variable scope differ from the Go's scope and what do we need to account for?
 - [ ] Should Go's interfaces show up in the emitted Javascript in any form?
 - [ ] Is it possible to "upgrade" an existing Go package to use Golly when you don't control the package's source, e.g. "fmt"?
+- [ ] What is a []byte?
+Can it just be a string?
+How does that map?
 - [ ] Should we rename this project to Jolly? :-D

 ## High-level TODO: